 Around 15 percent of adult women in America are divorced or separated today, compared with less than one percent in 1920.
 And couples in the UK typically hit a divorce peak in their 40s.

-What does this tell us?
-When couples get married for love, it doesn’t always last.
-And when once upon a time they stuck it out, nowadays, people feel empowered enough to draw the line when the love runs out.
+So, what does this tell us?
+When couples get married for love, it doesn’t always last (which is by no means a sign of a ‘failure’).
+When once upon a time they stuck it out, nowadays, people feel empowered enough to draw the line when the love changes.

 We recognise the powerful autonomy that comes with being single

 Marriage is a wonderful thing, if that’s what you want in life.
 But it no longer has to be the default option.
 Historically, marriage was a necessary act, one that brought with it money, power and social status.
 Thankfully, much of these cultural prompts have faded away, leaving us with choice.

 At its best, balanced romantic relationships will be a part of a happy life, but marriage doesn’t make the difference.
 An unhappy marriage (like an unhappy job or an unhappy social life) will typically make you unhappy overall.
 On the flip side, anyone who relies on marriage alone for happiness will eventually come unstuck.

 All relationships involve a degree of compromise, and that’s not always a bad thing.
 But in an age where people can do what they want, when they want, entirely on their own terms, more of us recognise the powerful autonomy that comes with being single.
 Partners come and go, but the freedom you have to be true to yourself is a constant.
 So the question now is less, “will I ever get married?” but “is it really something I want?”

 Got a story or adventure that could inspire a solo traveller like you?
 Tag @flashpack on social or email [email protected] to be featured.